What to Wear Hiking: Perfect Spring Hiking Outfit Ideas for Women

 Gear featured: Osprey Kitsuma 7 Hydration Pack, lululemon Swiftly Race Long Sleeve, and lululemon Baller Hat Soft.

 When it comes to finding the right spring hiking outfits for women, the most important things to consider are layers and comfort.
-The weather tends to change quickly in the spring, and it’s nice to be able to shed a layer or add a layer at a moment’s notice.
+The weather tends to change quickly in the spring, and it’s nice to be able to shed a layer or add one at a moment’s notice.

 More Gear Articles: